porumamilla/airflow-cloud-sql-proxy-sample/README.md

 8) Once you have successfully configured the above steps and please copy the dag file from dag folder in this project to airflow dag folder.

 ## CloudSQL table used in dag
-Following schema is used in Cloud SQL
+Following supplier table is used in Cloud SQL

 | Field           | Type         | Null | Key | Default | Extra |
 |-----------------|--------------|------|-----|---------|-------|